xMerlinLabs/case-study/README.md

 Right now the repo is set up for a simple static site, serving everything in `/public`.

 Use `yarn dev` for local development.

-Use `gulp default` to run Gulp tasks for the following
+- Listen to changes and restart the dev server
 - Listen for changes to sass files and concat and compile into css
 - Listen for changes to html files and run gulp-file-include to allow for html includes